Thursday, April 30, 2026

 The phone that wins on Day 1 isn't always the phone people still enjoy on Day 180.

-And honestly, that's the comparison that matters.
+That's the comparison that matters.

 A Small Experiment That Changed My Opinion